humansandbag/Valheim-Better-Diving-Mod/README.md

 # Better Diving by Main Street Gaming
-This is a fork of Valheim Diving Mod by MLIMG/Easy_Develope.
+This is a fork of the Valheim Diving Mod by MLIMG/Easy_Develope.
 Special thanks go to MLIMG for creating the original mod.
 Since development has ceased on the original mod, I have created a fork to continue development and implement bug fixes.

 ## How It Works
 - Uses built-in Valheim keybinds, so this mod should work with custom keybinds and controllers as well